reuvenaor/angular6-markury-template/README.md

-Agular 6 and Material design - markury template to HTML responsive site design
+Agular 6 and Material design - markury template to HTML responsive website